music-suite/music-suite/docs/src/User-Guide.md

 ### Time spans

 The @[Span] type represents a non-empty *slice* of time.
-We can represent spans in exactly three ways: as two points representing *onset* and *offset*, as one point representing *onset* and a duration, or alternatively as a point representing *offset* and a duration.
+We can represent spans as two points representing *onset* and *offset*.
+Alternatively, we can think of it as one point representing *onset* along with a *duration*, or as a point representing *offset* along with a *duration*.
+The three representations are equivalent.

+The expression `x <-> y` means a span with `x` as its onset and `y`  as its offset.
+We can access onset, offset and duration as follows:

 ```haskell
 >>> (2 <-> 3)^.onset